makma/fingerprintjs.com/content/blog/the-best-npm-browser-fingerprint-packages.md

 ### Ease of use

-#### Open source
+#### Open-source

-You can use FingerprintJS’ open source library by installing via the NPM package, or [install from CDN](https://github.com/fingerprintjs/fingerprintjs#install-from-cdn).
-Full open source documentation is available on their Github page.
+You can use FingerprintJS’ open-source library by installing via the NPM package or [installing from CDN](https://github.com/fingerprintjs/fingerprintjs#install-from-cdn).
+Full open-source documentation is available on their Github page.

 #### Pro version